francisvalguedes/TrajectoryOrbitPropag/README.md

 ### Models and Coordinate Systems

-The SGP4 (Simplified General Perturbations Model 4) is one of the most widely used models for propagating satellite orbital elements.
-It uses orbital elements in the OMM (Orbit Mean-Elements Message) format to predict a satellite's position at a given time.
+The python implementation of SGP4 (Simplified General Perturbations Model 4) uses orbital elements in the OMM (Orbit Mean-Elements Message) format to predict the position of a satellite at a given time.

 The coordinate systems involved include:
 - **TEME (True Equator Mean Equinox)**: Orbital reference system associated with OMM elements.